Ellen Murphy's McAloon Grandaunts and -uncles

 c.
 1833 - 1913

 Hugh married Isabella Cassidy, sister of Ellen’s grandmother Bridget (i.e. her granduncle on her maternal grandfather's side married her grandaunt on her maternal grandmother's side) in Roslea in 1866.
 They moved to Barratitoppy in Monaghan.
-They had seven children baptised in Tydavnet parish in Monaghan.
-Isabella died in 1922, and Hugh in 1926.
+They had eight children baptised in Tydavnet parish in Monaghan and all lived in the Co.
+Monaghan area, except for Mary Anne who married James McCaffrey and lived in Corcloghy, Co.
+Tyrone.
+Many of their grandchildren emigrated to the United States.

-Hugh’s son Joseph was born c.
+Hugh’s son Joseph Joseph McAloon Headstone xploder overlay was born c.
 1880 and moved back to Corragunt, as evidenced by the 1911 census.
 Joseph (Ellen's mother's first cousin) married Catherine Murphy, Ellen's first cousin from uncle Henry, and took up the lease of plot 24 in Corragunt in 1918, based on the valuation revision books.
 They had nine children, five of whom emigrated to the United States.
 Joseph died in 1947 and his headstone is also in Roslea cemetery.
 On the gravestone are three of his children.
 The story of the family is told in this appendix.

-Joseph was known to the Murphy family as “Uncle Joe” and ran a local shop, on either side of the border.
+Newspaper item Joseph was known to the Murphy family as “Uncle Joe” and ran a local shop, on either side of the border.
 Family rumours about smuggling are confirmed by a newspaper article from the Ulster Herald of Saturday, February 2nd 1924.

-One shop continued to operate on the Monaghan side of the border.
+McAloon Shop xploder overlay One shop continued to operate on the Monaghan side of the border.
 It was run by Joseph's grandson John Tom McAloon until his death on 10 July 2024.